UWNetworksLab/uProxy-lib/README.md

  * Smart grunt task management that avoid re-building the same components multiple times.
 This assumes that if a component was build once, then it never has to be build again in a single build run.
  * Some third party TypeScript interfaces (jasmine) for testing.
+ * A few handy utilties, e.g. converting ArrayBuffers to strings.